USEPA/WNTR/documentation/hydraulics.rst

 See :ref:`software_framework` for more information on features and limitations of these simulators.

-The EpanetSimulator can be used to run demand-driven hydraulic simulations using the EPANET Toolkit.
+The EpanetSimulator can be used to run demand-driven hydraulic simulations using the EPANET 2 Programmer's Toolkit.
 The simulator can also be used to run water quality simulations, as described in :ref:`water_quality_simulation`.
-Hydraulic simulation using the EpanetSimulator is run using the following code.
+A hydraulic simulation using the EpanetSimulator is run using the following code.

 .. literalinclude:: ../examples/hydraulic_simulation.py
    :lines: 12-13